Dal's Best‑Kept Secrets

-You can get from the Life Sciences Centre (LSC) to the Killam (and many points in between) without even stepping outside using Dal's system of protected and underground walkways.
+You can get from the Life Sciences Centre (LSC) to the Killam Library (and many points in between) without even stepping outside using Dal's system of protected and underground walkways on the Studley Campus.
 You'll be glad you know about them on rainy or cold days and need to get across campus.
 Signage is available throughout to help you find your way.

 The Aquatron system provides a flow-through seawater system to labs on eight floors in the LSC/Steele Ocean Sciences Building.
 We also have access to a 15-metre pool tank, a 10-metre deep tower tank, and 15 environmentally controlled wet labs with aquarium space.

 Tower tank: This research apparatus is unique in Eastern Canada.
 The specially designed cylindrical tank is 10.64 metres deep and 3.66 metres in diameter with an approximate water volume of 117,000 litres.
 This tank is ideal for research requiring depth and stratification.

-Housed at the Department of Physics and Atmospheric Science in the Sir James Dunn Building, the Planetarium was originally bought around 1955 by the Nova Scotia Museum.
-The heart of the Planetarium is the projector; it is an impressive instrument which projects images of the stars, from a magnitude of 2 to 4, as well as the Andromeda Galaxy and star clusters, on its 24 ft diameter dome.
+Housed in the Department of Physics and Atmospheric Science in the Sir James Dunn Building in Halifax, the Planetarium was originally bought around 1955 by the Nova Scotia Museum.
+The heart of the Planetarium is the projector—an impressive instrument that projects images of the stars, from a magnitude of 2 to 4, as well as the Andromeda Galaxy and star clusters, on its 24-ft diameter dome.
 It's the oldest planetarium in Canada—a fact that all the knobs and dials on the projector can attest to.